 Line 7-Refundable credits received, including the Elderly Homeowner/Renter Credit.
-Combine all the refundable credits received by the members of the household in 2021.
-Refundable credits include the federal and Montana Earned Income Tax Credit, the federal Child Tax Credits, Economic Impact Payments, the state Emergency Lodging Credit, the Unlocking Public Land Credit, and the Elderly Homeowner/Renter Credit.
+Combine all the refundable credits received by the members of the household in 2023.
+Refundable credits include the federal and Montana Earned Income Tax Credit, the federal Child Tax Credits, the Unlocking Public Land Credit, and the Elderly Homeowner/Renter Credit.